Steve Reeves: Other interests

+In 1994, Reeves, with his long-time friend and business partner George Helmer, started the Steve Reeves International Society.

-Freelance writer Rod Labbe interviewed Reeves in 1997, and the article appeared in Films of the Golden Age magazine, summer 2011.
+Rod Labbe, a freelance writer, interviewed Reeves in 1997, and the article appeared in Films of the Golden Age magazine, summer 2011.

 Death

-Reeves had exploratory surgery late Friday afternoon on April 28, 2000, and died shortly before noon on Monday, May 1, 2000, from a blood clot.
+Reeves had exploratory surgery late Friday afternoon on April 28, 2000, while being treated for lymphoma, and died shortly before noon from a blood clot on Monday, May 1, 2000.
 He died at Palomar Hospital in Escondido, California, where his second wife had also died.